jfet97/proposal-fast-this-assignments/README.md

 ## Notes
-If a class inherited from another, this sintax should be forbidden for the constructor method because `this` is not available before the `super()` call.
+If a class inherited from another, this syntax should be forbidden for the constructor method because `this` is not available before the `super()` call.